ldsouza/ldsouza.github.io/_posts/2016-10-04-what-s-new-in-sharepoint-and-one-drive-oct-2016.md

 A List of Ideas.
 Submit an idea from your mobile device.
 Receieve an email when an idea is submitted and vote for it directly from your email or phone.

+Every SharePoint team site gets a group and vice versa.